andywer/puppet-run/README.md

 node ./node_modules/.bin/puppet-run [<arguments>]
 ```

 Pass any JavaScript or TypeScript file to `puppet-run` as an entrypoint.
-It will be transpiled by Babel using `@babel/preset-env`, `@babel/preset-react` & `@babel/preset-typescript` and bundled using `browserify`.
+It will be transpiled by Babel and bundled using `browserify`.
 It normally works out-of-the-box with zero configuration.

 ```sh
 npx puppet-run [...puppet-run options] ./path/to/script.js [...script options]